Srinath-69/SPEECH-RECOGNITION-SYSTEM/README.md

 In building this system, several modern tools and libraries are employed.
 The programming language employed in this project is Python, considering its simplicity, rich ecosystem, and general popularity in artificial intelligence projects.
 The development environment employed is Visual Studio Code (VS Code), which is termed as a lightweight yet efficient code editor that offers rich extensions and features for Python development, including built-in terminal support, Git integration, debugging features, and Python linting.

+In the era of artificial intelligence and hands-free computing, speech recognition systems play a crucial role in making technology more accessible, efficient, and intuitive.
+By converting human speech into actionable text, this project contributes to the evolution of user-centric design in computing and represents a significant step toward natural human-computer interaction.

 The system employs widely used speech recognition libraries that include:

 SpeechRecognition (Python library and speech input management API interface like Google Speech-to-Text),